-Certain BluOS Players now feature Apple AirPlay 2 – refer to BluOS Players with AirPlay Capabilities for a full list of compatible devices.
-Stream music, movies, podcasts, and third-party Music Apps directly to BluOS devices.
+Certain BluOS Players now feature Apple AirPlay 2 – refer to AirPlay-compatible BluOS Players for a full list of compatible products.
+Now you can stream music, movies, podcasts, and third-party Music Apps directly to BluOS products.
 For more information, refer to Apple’s Airplay website.

 AirPlay to Compatible BluOS Player

-- Open the Control Centre by swiping up from the bottom edge of the screen (iPhone 8 or earlier models) or swiping down from the upper-right corner (iPad, iPhone X, and later models).
+- On the iOS device, open the Control Centre by swiping up from the bottom edge of the screen (iPhone 8 or earlier models) or swiping down from the upper-right corner (iPad, iPhone X, and later models).

 Alternatively, you can also play AirPlay audio directly from iOS apps like Apple Music.
 In the Music App, select the AirPlay Icon and choose a speaker.

 AirPlay is also available on a MacBook, MacPro, and iMac.